 Corrective Trimming and Shoeing

 Horses with founder should be made comfortable to bear weight on the rear portion of their affected hooves.
+This involves a realigning trim with short toe and heels moved back as far as the foot will allow.

 A priority when trimming the hooves of a foundered horse is to remove any flares on the hoof wall to reduce tension on the white line.
+The walls can be beveled to completely relieve the laminae.

 Horses with founder may benefit from undergoing surgery on their deep digital flexor tendon (DDFT) to relieve tension on the structure and help prevent rotation of the coffin bone.